|Nutrition Facts (per serving)|

 Add melted butter and remaining teaspoon vanilla extract.
 Stir to blend mixture.

 Spoon apples into prepared baking pan.
-Sprinkle crumble mixture evenly over apples.
+Sprinkle crumble topping mixture evenly over apples.

 Cover with foil and bake for 30 minutes.